 Embedded librarians are available in all non-STEM eCore courses, excluding Spanish.
 The librarians have access to course assignments and are available to assist students with research, formatting and citation style, finding study aids, and avoiding plagiarism.

 Open Educational Resources (OER) are digital textbooks available inside the course at no cost to the student and are now offered in all eCore courses!
 You read that right, the textbooks are FREE!

-All eCore students have free, unlimited access to Smarthinking, an online tutoring service.
+All eCore students have free access to online tutoring options.
 Several eCore courses also have live tutors embedded in the class, so they’re right there to help you out when you need it.

 eCore’s model for student success has been recognized by the Atlanta Journal Consitution and U.S. News & World Report.
 Our outreach starts before the first day of class, with online tutorial classes and personal start-of-term phone calls.
 During the term, we work closely with our instructors to monitor student activity in each class, and engage with students through phone calls and email in an effort to improve performance.

 eCore courses are offered by affiliate institutions within the USG.
 These institutions are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).